I. OPTIONS FOR PAYING FOR LONG TERM CARE

-For 2013, the Community Spouse may retain $115,920, under what is known as the Community Spouse Resource Allowance.
-The amount normally increases every year; however as of the date of this submission, a 2014 increase is still not in effect.
+For 2021, the Community Spouse may retain $130,380, under what is known as the Community Spouse Resource Allowance.
+The amount increases every year.

 3. Excluded Assets

 Certain assets are excluded from consideration and do not affect eligibility.
-Although the institutionalized spouse may retain these excluded assets, it is often prudent to place even excluded assets in the name of the community spouse before the application is submitted, because of the Estate Recovery Act, which is discussed below.
+Although the institutionalized spouse may retain these excluded assets, it is often prudent to place even excluded assets in the name of the community spouse before the application is submitted, because of the Estate Recovery Act.
 The following assets are excluded from consideration and will not affect eligibility.

 Primary Residence.
 The home, which the individual or couple considers to be their primary residence and the land and all buildings on that land are exempt.
 This exemption also applies to any adjoining land as long as it is not separated by real property owned by others.
 The home is also an excluded asset if it is offered for sale at fair market value.
 During periods of temporary absences of the individual or spouse, the home will still be considered to be an exempt assets as long as the individual indicates, on paper, his intent to return home.
 If the client is not able to make this statement, then someone acting on the individual’s behalf, such as the individual’s guardian or agent, may sign such a statement.

 The individual’s equity interest in the primary residence may not exceed $750,000.
 If the equity interest exceeds that amount, then the amount of equity over the $750,000 will be considered a countable asset.

 To determine the fair market value, the State will review a statement of fair market value, such as an appraisal conducted by a certified appraiser;

 The amount of the individual’s equity interest is equal to the current market value of the home minus any encumbrances;

 A reverse mortgage may decrease the equity value of the property, but must be structured so that no transfer of assets has occurred;